DavidGolodetsky/vuepress-blog-boilerplate/src/blog/Inis.md

 ---

-Me and my girlfriend both fond of it.
+Both my girlfriend and I fond of it.
 We got it recently after the beginning of quarantine and it made the lockdown almost painless 😄.
-Worth to notice that she plays much better than me, but I won't give it up so easily 😡.
+It's worth mentioning that she plays much better than me, but I won't give it up so easily 😡.
 Here is our statistics from my app [GeekScore](https://geekscore.netlify.com/) which I should definitely write about later!

 ![GeekScore stats](https://i.ibb.co/P6SDCdg/Webp-net-resizeimage-1.jpg)

 ---

 Gameplay reminds me Ciclades or GoT, but drafting technique makes it more like chess.
-This shines the most in duel games, since you know *almost* all your opponent's cards, and you can make cautious decisions upon it.
+This most notable in duel games, since you know *almost* all your opponent's cards, and you can make cautious decisions upon it.

 In the game with 3-4 players (or 5 with Seasons extension), it gives you a lot of diplomatic opportunities.
 You must to create alliances against the mutual enemy.
 But  you don't have to betray your associate in order to win in distinction from the above-mentioned games.